ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.tradfri/README.md

 	Placeholder for next release:
 	### __WORK IN PROGRESS__
 -->
+### 2.7.0 (2021-02-24)
+* Compatibility with gateway firmware v1.13.21
+* Added `whenPowerRestored` setting to configure what bulbs do after a power loss

 ### 2.6.5 (2020-11-29)
 * Bugfix: Loading all scenes no longer stalls when a group has no scenes